inforapid/PromptEngineering/README.md

-# Generating and Importing MindMaps for KnowledgeBase Builder
+# Generating MindMaps with LLMs like ChatGPT for KnowledgeBase Builder import

 ## Overview